klaasnicolaas/python-energyzero/README.md

 ### Electricity prices

-The energy prices are different every hour, after 15:00 (more usually already at 14:00) the prices for the next day are published and it is therefore possible to retrieve these data.
+The electricity prices are different every hour, after 15:00 (more usually already at 14:00) the prices for the next day are published and it is therefore possible to retrieve these data.

 - Current/Next[x] hour electricity market price (float)
 - Average electricity price (float)
-- Lowest energy price (float)
+- Lowest electricity price (float)
-- Highest energy price (float)
+- Highest electricity price (float)
-- Time of highest price (datetime)
+- Time of highest price (datetime or TimeRange)
-- Time of lowest price (datetime)
+- Time of lowest price (datetime or TimeRange)
 - Percentage of the current price compared to the maximum price
-- Number of hours with the current price or lower (int)
+- Number of time ranges (hours in the case of electricity prices) with the current price or lower (int)

 ### Gas prices

 The gas prices do not change per hour, but are fixed for 24 hours.
 Which means that from 06:00 in the morning the new rate for that day will be used.

-- Current/Next[x] hour gas market price (float)
+- Current/Next[x] day gas market price (float)
 - Average gas price (float)
 - Lowest gas price (float)
 - Highest gas price (float)
+- Time of highest price (datetime or TimeRange)
+- Time of lowest price (datetime or TimeRange)
+- Percentage of the current price compared to the maximum price
+- Number of time ranges (days in the case of gas prices) with the current price or lower (int)

 ## Example